BJP-GU/MDes-TDF/README.md

 https://github.com/user-attachments/assets/6a624b4b-d8bc-4e73-b855-3627fff7e6da

-Notes:
+### Notes:
 I used an LDR to detect light sensitivity and turn off and on the two (red / blue) lights.
-I began with just one light (blue) and then once it was working, I added in the code, wiring, and hardware for the second light (red).
-Note -- the red light is dim in the video, but is turning on and off.
+I began with just one light (blue) and once it was working I added in the code, wiring, and hardware for the second light (red).
+Note -- the red light is dim in the video, however it is turning on and off as expected.

-Code:
+### Code:

 const int LDR_Pin = A0;     // LDR connected to analog pin A0
 const int LED_Pin_1 = 9;    // First LED on digital pin 9